🎉 BOOK A FREE CONSULTATION NOW 🎉

 Dec 27, 2023 | Immigration, Prenuptial Agreements

-A frequently asked question we encounter is how to handle a prenup when one or both parties aren’t proficient in English.
-It’s no wonder this question pops up given the increase in international couples and Spanish speakers in the U.S.!
-This situation can be particularly challenging when you are already navigating the complexities of legal documents, especially when one party is unfamiliar with the language, legal procedures, and cultural aspects related to lawyers and prenuptial agreements in the U.S. So, without further ado, let’s dive into some FAQs about prenups in Spanish.
+A frequently asked question is how to handle a prenup when one or both parties aren’t proficient in English.
+It’s no wonder this question pops up, given the increase in international couples and Spanish speakers in the U.S.!
+This situation can be particularly challenging when you are already navigating the complexities of legal documents, especially when one party is unfamiliar with the language, legal procedures, and cultural aspects related to lawyers and prenuptial agreements in the U.S. So, without further ado, let’s dive into some FAQs about prenuptial agreements in Spanish.

 It’s crucial that your partner understands the terms they are signing

 The first and most important thing to understand is that it is critical that both partners understand what they are signing.
-Having a Spanish speaker who is not fluent in English sign off and agree to an English legal document is a big no-no. It’s pretty much guaranteed that this person does not understand what they are signing.
+Having a Spanish speaker who is not fluent in English sign off and agree to an English legal document is a big no-no. It’s pretty much guaranteed that this person does not understand what they are signing unless they had a legal advocate translating line-by-line, which, even then, there should be a translated version of this, as well.
 We all know that legal language for English speakers is hard enough, let alone for a non-English speaker.
-This is a fast-track way to get your prenup thrown out.
+This is a fast-track way to get your prenup thrown out if the non-English speaker truly didn’t understand the terms of what they signed.

-Do I need my prenup to be translated into Spanish?
+Question: Should my prenup be translated into Spanish?

 Let’s reverse-engineer the situation.
 Picture this: you’re in court arguing over the validity of the prenup.
 The non-English speaking partner challenged the agreement on the grounds that they did not understand what they were signing.
 The court will then look at the situation surrounding the creation and execution of the prenup.
 Was it translated?
 By who?
 Did the non-English speaker have a translator?
 A Spanish-speaking lawyer?
 What was the situation?
 All of these factors may come into play when determining whether or not a prenup is enforceable.
 Essentially, a court is looking at the situation to gauge whether the person really understood the terms or not.

-So, all this to say, yes, it’s a good idea to get the prenup translated, but that alone may still not be enough.
-For example, let’s say you copy and pasted the prenup in Google Translate and sent it over to your Spanish-speaking partner.
+So, all this to say, yes, it’s a good idea to get the prenuptial agreement translated into Spanish, but that alone may still not be enough.
+For example, let’s say you copy and paste the prenup into Google Translate and send it over to your Spanish-speaking partner.
 Do you really think that Google Translate is going to do a good job of translating dense legal terms to someone?
 No, probably not.
-So, it’s best to pay for a formal translation service, like a certified legal translator.
+So, it’s best to pay for a formal translation service, like a certified legal translator or a Spanish-speaking attorney in your state.
 You can find companies and individuals that offer this type of service online.
-They are different from Google Translate because they are able to translate dense English words into the correct legal Spanish version of the words.

-Do we sign two version of the prenup: one in English and one in Spanish?
+Question: Do we sign two versions of the prenup: one in English and one in Spanish?

 It’s not typically required, but it can be a prudent decision to do so.
 In other words, there is typically no hard and fast requirement to sign off on two different versions of the same contract, but it can be useful as evidence if the non-English speaker ever tries to claim they didn’t understand.
 For example, the Spanish speaker has less of an argument that they didn’t have an understanding of the prenup if they literally signed off on the agreement with the terms translated properly into their native tongue.